THE STORY

 BIO

 John A. Jackson’s book, “A House on Fire”, the Rise and Fall of Philadelphia Soul was released in 2005.
-Miss Benson is credited with the opening quote and is quoted extensively throughout this successful rendering, in book from, of life at PIR.
+Carla Benson is credited with the opening quote and is quoted extensively throughout this successful rendering, in book from, of life at PIR.

 Carla Benson can be heard on jazz guitarist Larry Carlton’s recent CD, “Larry Carlton Plays The Sound of Philadelphia”.
+She won the title track on Michael Pedicin's lp “Because of Love”.

 Press Photos